cipherstash/encrypt-query-language/README.md

 ### How do I integrate CipherStash EQL with my application?

-Use CipherStash Proxy to intercept database queries and handle encryption and decryption automatically.
+Use CipherStash Proxy to intercept PostgreSQL queries and handle encryption and decryption automatically.
 The proxy interacts with the database using the EQL functions and types defined in this documentation.

 Use the [helper packages](#helper-packages) to integate EQL functions into your application.